Page is loading...

 iPhone Fundamentals

 Join us as we engage in lessons on using our iPhones more effectively.
-This is strictly an iPhone course where you will learn photos and camera tips, widgets, iOS info, storage, and other iPhone apps.
+This is strictly an iPhone course where you will learn photos and camera tips, widgets, iOS info, storage, Contacts, and Maps, and other iPhone apps.

 Instructor: Marci Petersen ‘92